ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-3-arrays-with-foreach.rst

 In the |last spellcheck lesson|, you created a spellcheck method using a for loop.
 In this lesson, you will use enhanced for each loops instead.

 1. Write a new version of the ``spellcheck`` method to use an enhanced for-each loop instead of an indexed for-loop.
 It should take a word as a parameter and return true if it is in the dictionary array.
 It should return false if it is not found.
 2. Write a method ``checkText`` that takes a String array of words which represents sentence of text and then calls your ``spellcheck`` method to check if each word in that text is spelled correctly.
-It should print out the misspelled words, and return false if it finds a misspelled word.
+It should count and print out the misspelled words, and return the number of misspelled words.
 Some helper code is provided in the main method that will split a String of words into a String array, and remove punctuation and convert to lowercase, before calling this method.

 .. activecode:: challenge-6-3-spellchecker2
    :language: java
    :datafile: dictionary.txt
    :autograde: unittest

    Write a spellcheck() method using an enhanced for-each loop that takes a word as a parameter and returns true if it is in the dictionary array.
 Return false if it is not found.
 Write a checkText() method that takes a String[] parameter which is a sentence of text and then calls your spellcheck method above to check if each word in that text is spelled correctly using an enhanced for-each loop.
+It should return a count of the misspelled words.
    ~~~~
    import java.io.*;
    import java.nio.file.*;